apache/celix/examples/celix-examples/services_example_c/README.md

 The example uses the `celix_bundleContext_registerService` to provide services and uses a combination of `celix_bundleContext_useService`, `celix_bundleContext_useServices` and `celix_bundleContext_trackServices` to consume services.

- TODO intro bundle context
+The bundle context is the proxy to the Celix framework for a bundle and can be used to:

+- Register services
+- Register service factories
+- Use services
+- Track services
+- Track bundles
+- Track service trackers

 See the `bundle_context.h` for documentation about these - and other -functions

 # Simple Service Provider & Consumer Example